go-ethereum

 }

 Solidity is a high-level language that makes code executable by the Ethereum virtual machine (EVM) readable to humans.
 This means that there is an intermediate step between writing code in Solidity and deploying it to Ethereum.
-This step is called "compilation" and it converts human-readable code into EVM-executable byte-code.
+This step is called "compilation", and it converts human-readable code into EVM-executable bytecode.
 This byte-code is then included in a transaction sent from the Geth node during contract deployment.
-This can all be done directly from the Geth Javascript console; however this tutorial uses an online IDE called Remix to handle the compilation and deployment of the contract to the local Geth node.
+This can all be done directly from the Geth Javascript console; however, this tutorial uses an online IDE called Remix to handle the compilation and deployment of the contract to the local Geth node.

 Compile and deploy using Remix

 In a web browser, open https://remix.ethereum.org.
 This opens an online smart contract development environment.
 On the left-hand side of the screen there is a side-bar menu that toggles between several toolboxes that are displayed in a vertical panel.
-On the right hand side of the screen there is an editor and a terminal.
+On the right-hand side of the screen, there is an editor and a terminal.
 This layout is similar to the default layout of many other IDEs such as VSCode.
 The contract defined in the previous section, Storage.sol is already available in the Contracts directory in Remix.
 It can be opened and reviewed in the editor.

 Remix